-The implementation of the NCC's master and demonstration plans promotes access to green spaces by creating new green spaces, improving facilities and the ecological integrity of current green spaces, and increasing the connectivity of the recreational pathways network.
+The implementation of the NCC's master and demonstration plans promote access to green spaces by creating new greenspaces, improving facilities and the ecological integrity of current green spaces, and increasing the connectivity of the recreational pathways network.
 Programs like the Gatineau Park shuttle bus and nature interpretation and citizen science programs provide opportunities for the public to connect with nature and culture.
 Over the coming years, the NCC plans to work towards improving and expanding these programs and ensuring their longevity so that they can continue to connect Canadians with nature.

-FSDS Target Theme: Public transit and active transportation
+FSDS Target Theme: Public Transit and Active Transportation